larsyencken/shelf/README.md

 - **First class metadata.** Every data file has an accompanying metadata sidecar that can be used to store provenance, licensing and other information.
 - **Content addressed.** A `shelf` DAG is a Merkle tree of checksums that includes data, metadata and scripts, used to lazily rebuild only what is out of date.
 - **Data versioning.** Every step in the DAG has a URI that includes a version, which can be an ISO date or `latest`, to encourage a reproducible workflow that still allows for change.
-- **Opinionated workflow.** Shelf encourages an opinionated workflow for data, that encourages you to create tables that are clean, harmonized and remixable, and ultimately let you treat your Shelf as a reliable catalog of data for doing data science work from.
 - **Polyglot.** Shelf is a Python framework, but allows you to write step definitions in the tool of your choice, as long as they meet a simple signature.

 ## Usage